mofahsan/sandbox-main/readme.md

+# Prerequisite

-# add ssl certificates into ssl/live/domain_name and update ssl path in docker compose accordingly
+ add ssl certificates into ssl/live/domain_name and update ssl path in docker compose accordingly

-# update sandbox_ui/env/env.js if you're not using locally to point towards your backend server
+ update sandbox_ui/env/env.js if you're not using locally to point towards your backend server

-# command to run
+### command to run

-# $ docker compose up
+$ docker compose up